datacoves/docs/docs/getting-started/dbt-cloud-migration/dbt-airflow-config.md

 You are almost ready to write your first Airflow DAG in Datacoves.
 However, in order for our DAGs to be picked up by Airflow like we have configured, we must create the folder structure needed.

-**Step 1:** Head back to the Launch pad by clicking on the Datacoves logo on the top left and open your development environment by selecting `Open`
+**Step 1:** Head back to the Launchpad by clicking on the Datacoves logo on the top left and open your development environment by selecting `Open`

 **Step 2:** Create a folder named `orchestrate`